John S. Lazo

 - Professor, Pharmacology

-My primarily research focus is on the mechanism of action of small molecules and on the fundamental biological role of protein tyrosine phosphatases.
+The mechanism of action of small molecules and the fundamental biological role of protein tyrosine phosphatases

 We are currently studying small molecules that disrupt the interactions of the oncoprotein c-Myc with its partner Max to determine their usefulness as anticancer agents.
 We have developed a human tumor stem cell model that permits the interrogation of chemical libraries and small interference RNA libraries to identify compounds and pathways that control the survival of tumor stem cells.
 Similarly, we are studying small molecules and intracellular pathways that mitigate or enhance the toxic effects of radiation.
 Some of the high throughput approaches we use are broadly applicable to other pathological conditions including neurodegenerative diseases, such as Alzheimer's, and neglected diseases, such as leishmaniasis.